 Royce is known for its decadent nama raw chocolates which melt in your mouth and come in countless flavours.
 This summer, the brand is releasing a special chocolate mint version featuring a layer of refreshing mint stacked on top of a layer of bittersweet cacao.
-A box of 20 pieces can be ordered online until the end of August. ¥821
+A box of 20 pieces can be ordered online. ¥821

 512 Cafe canelés

-This small French pastry gets a minty upgrade thanks to 512 Cafe.
-This special chocolate mint version is made with a fragrant homemade mint extract and mint-flavoured white chocolate icing.
-The canelés can be ordered online along with 512 Cafe’s popular chocolate mint bread (¥2,700).
-The online shop restocks regularly, so check the schedule for details.
+This petite French pastry gets a minty upgrade thanks to 512 Cafe.
+This special version is made with a fragrant mint extract and topped with mint-flavoured white chocolate icing.
+The canelés can be ordered online along with the cafe’s popular chocolate mint bread (¥2,700).
 Set of five canelés for ¥1,782

 Choco Mint Gari Gari Kun

-A classic Tokyo treat, Gari Gari Kun ice pops always have seasonal offerings, and we can’t get enough of the mint chocolate variety that's made a comeback to our konbini freezers.
+A classic Tokyo treat, Gari Gari Kun ice pops always have seasonal offerings, and we can’t get enough of the mint chocolate version that's made a comeback to our konbini freezers.
+This year, the ice pop has collaborated with Ultraman and features a hidden sliver of chocolate.
 The phrase gari gari is actually an onomatopoeia for to a hard, firm crunch.
 The centre of this popsicle is filled with small ice bits – kind of like the ice you’d find in a snow cone – laced with chocolate pieces.
-Expect a refreshing mouthfeel from the mint. ¥140
+Expect a refreshing mouthfeel from the mint. ¥151

 More from Time Out Tokyo